kamu-data/kamu-docs/cli/get-started/first-steps.md

 └──────────────────────────────────────────┴──────┴────────┴─────────┴──────┘
 ```

-But the {{<schema "SetPollingSource">}} event that we specified in the snapshot describes where from and how `kamu` can ingest external data.
+But the <Schema t="SetPollingSource"/> event that we specified in the snapshot describes where from and how `kamu` can ingest external data.

 Polling sources perform following steps:
 - `fetch` - downloading the data from some external source (e.g. HTTP/FTP)